ComputeCanada/molmodsim-vmd-visualization/_episodes/06-tcl_scripting.md

 Many VMD commands operate on selected groups of atoms rather than just on whole molecules.
 After a selection has been created, it can be modified (rotated, translated), different properties, such as occupancy and beta factors, can be set, and the modified selection can be saved as a file.

-As an example, let's select heavy atoms of the protein backbone:
+As an example, let's load `1si4.pdb` and select protein backbone:
 ~~~
-set sel [atomselect top "noh backbone and protein"]
+set sel [atomselect top "backbone"]
 ~~~
 {: .vmd}
 If command is successful VMD responds with a name of the created selection function:
 ~~~
-atomselect1
+atomselect0
 ~~~
 {: .output}
 In your case, the number of the function may be different, depending on how many selections have already been made.

 With this command we created a function for selecting atoms, and set a variable `sel` to point to it. `sel` is just the name of this variable, you can use any name you wish.
-You can think of the variable `sel` as a shortcut to `atomselect1`.
-Thus, `atomselect1` is equivalent to `$sel`.
+You can think of the variable `sel` as a shortcut to `atomselect0`.
+Thus, `atomselect0` is equivalent to `$sel`.

 ### Working with selections
-What commands are available for `atomselect1`?
-To get help on commands available for the function `atomselect1` type `atomselect1` or `$sel`.
+What commands are available for `atomselect0`?
+To get help on commands available for the function `atomselect0` type `atomselect0` or `$sel`.

 Try using some of the commands:
 ~~~